How to Plan an Oregon Elopement - Brookings, OR Photographer

 Oregon Marriage Licenses

-The legal hoops for marriage in Oregon is pretty typical to other states.
+The legal hoops for marriage in Oregon are pretty typical to other states.
 You need an officiant and two witnesses to get married.
 You do not need to be an Oregon resident to get the license but you both must be there when you get the license.
 All you need is a photo ID in terms of official documents.
 You can pick up your marriage license in any county and you don’t need to get married in the same county you get the license from.
 You do HAVE to get married in the state of Oregon for it to be valid though.
 There’s a 3 day waiting period on the license until it’s valid to get married with.
 Thankfully, it’s only $10 to waive it if you provide a valid reason for needing it waived (telling them you’re traveling from out of town is classified as a valid reason).

 My partner and I got married in Oregon as Idaho residents and it was an easy process.
 We waived the waiting period since we were traveling and it was no problem.
 We had a pastor from Idaho that we knew come to marry us and we had no problems with him signing as our officiant.
 The officiant just needs to be officially ordained to marry you (even if that's a quick internet certification).
 So from experience, I can say that it was a nice, easy process.
+I'm even ordained so I can help you with that part of the process.

 Make sure you remember to plan around getting your license on a weekday given that government buildings aren’t open on the weekends.
 We personally decided to pick up our license halfway through the drive to our ceremony location so we could easily make it in the 8am-5pm time frame on a weekday.
 We picked ours up in Hood River County on a Friday and then dropped it off on our way back on a Monday.
 Finding a place in the middle was a life saver because we wouldn’t have made it to an Oregon Coast office on time.
 Find a county building that’s close to the highway/freeway you’re traveling on and make sure you can comfortably get there while they are open.
 Check out this resource from Hood River County to see updated information.
 Each county has its own site so make sure to check the relevant county before you drive all the way there.
+Many county buildings currently have appointments due to COVID so make sure to check in on that as well.

 If all this sounds too stressful, there’s always the option to get legally married where you’re from before your actual ceremony.
 Just because the law says you were married one day doesn’t change your anniversary for you.
 If legalities stress you out, skip them on your actual elopement day so you can just enjoy your day.
 The legalities don’t change your commitment to your partner!